Subjective Complexity Under Uncertainty: Related Literature

 \section{Related Literature}

-Other papers have built on the idea that acts with many outcomes may be difficult for a decision maker to evaluate. \cite{neilson1992some} proposes a model of choice under risk in which the decision maker uses a different utility function when computing expectations for lotteries with different support sizes. \cite{puri2020simplicity} axiomatizes a ``Simplicity Representation'' of choice under risk, in which a lottery $p$ is evaluated according to $E_p[u(x)] - C(|support(p)|)$, for some increasing function $C$.\footnote{Related ideas appear in the menu choice literature. \cite{ortoleva2013price} axiomatizes a model of preferences over lotteries of menus in which, similar to the model of \cite{puri2020simplicity}, the decision maker attaches a cost to lotteries with more menus in their support. } While this model also relates support size to complexity, its empirical content is quite different; the Simplicity Representation and Simple bounds are very far from being ``dual'' in the sense one might expect at first glance.
+Other papers have built on the idea that acts with many outcomes may be difficult for a decision maker to evaluate. \cite{neilson1992some} proposes a model of choice under risk in which the decision maker uses a different utility function when computing expectations for lotteries with different support sizes.

+\cite{puri2020simplicity} axiomatizes a ``Simplicity Representation'' of choice under risk, in which a lottery $p$ is evaluated according to $E_p[u(x)] - C(|support(p)|)$, for some increasing function $C$.\footnote{Related ideas appear in the menu choice literature. \cite{ortoleva2013price} axiomatizes a model of preferences over lotteries of menus in which, similar to the model of \cite{puri2020simplicity}, the decision maker attaches a cost to lotteries with more menus in their support. } While this model also relates support size to complexity, its empirical content is quite different; the Simplicity Representation and Simple bounds are very far from being ``dual'' in the sense one might expect at first glance.
 Most importantly, the Simplicity Representation makes a sharp separation between the values on which a lottery is supported and its complexity, as measured by support size.
-A Simple Bounds DM with capacity $N$ will have near perfect understanding of any act that is ``close'' to an $N$-simple act, since in this case $\siminf$ and $\simsup$ will provide tight bounds on the act's value.
-The same is true for Cautious and Reckless DMs.
-The Simplicity Representation, on the other hand, imposes the same complexity cost on an lottery, regardless of the values in its support.
-In this sense, the decision maker under the Simplicity Representation is more sensitive to support size than under the Simple Bounds model, or related completions.
 As a consequence, the Simplicity Representation predicts potentially extreme preference reversals resulting from small changes; arbitrarily small perturbations of a lottery that increase the size of its support can dramatically change its complexity cost.
-This is not the case in the Simple Bounds model, in which the decision maker uses the acts they understand well to help evaluate nearby acts that they do not.
-The Simplicity Representation also predicts violations of first order stochastic dominance, analogous to violations of Monotonicity in my setting.
+This is not the case in the Simple Bounds model.
+Unsurprisingly, the Simplicity Representation also predicts violations of first order stochastic dominance, analogous to violations of Monotonicity in the current setting.